sbulav/sbulav.github.io/_posts/2021-01-28-cks-rbac-apiGroups.md

 comments: true
 ---

-When defining RBAC rules, there's one not obvious thing which can fail your CKS task.
+During my CKS preparations, I've faced with one not obvious thing - selection apiGroups in RBAC rules.

-In Kubernetes resources are associated with API Groups (for example, Pods belong to the `core` API group whereas Deployments belong to the `apps` API group).
+Resources in Kubernetes are associated with API Groups (for example, Pods belong to the `core` API group whereas Deployments belong to the `apps` API group).